-- 20. Medically necessary treatment of the feet, including treatment of metabolic or peripheral vascular disease. - 21.
-Non-custodial services of a nurse who are not billed by a home health care agency. - 22.
+20. Medically necessary treatment of the feet, including treatment of metabolic or peripheral vascular disease.

+- 21. Non-custodial services of a nurse who are not billed by a home health care agency. - 22.
 Non-surgical treatment of morbid obesity. - 23.
-Non-surgical treatment of temporomandibular joint dysfunction (TMJ). - 24.
+Non-surgical treatment for Temporomandibular Joint (TMJ) Disorders for Treatment provided for temporomandibular (joint connecting the lower jaw to the temporal bone at the side of the head) and craniomandibular (head and neck muscle) disorders. - 24.
 Physician home and office visits. - 25.
 Pregnancy-related care. - 26.
-Routine hearing exams to determine the need for hearing correction or hearing aids payable as preventive care services in the DSGHP Benefits Chart (one exam each plan year for covered persons 18 years old and younger; one exam every two (2) years for covered persons nineteen (19) years old and older.) - Hearing Aids: Benefits are available for one hearing aid per ear each time a hearing aid prescription changes.
+Routine hearing exams to determine the need for hearing correction or hearing aids payable as preventive care services in the DSGHP Benefits Chart (one exam each plan year for covered persons 18 years old and younger; one exam every two (2) years for covered persons nineteen (19) years old and older.) - Hearing Aids: Benefits are available for one hearing aid per ear each time a hearing aid prescription changes. - 27.
+Routine vision examinations from an optometrist or ophthalmologist payable as preventive care services in the DSGHP Benefits Chart (one exam each plan year for covered persons eighteen (18) years old and younger; one exam every two(2) years for covered persons nineteen (19) years old and older.)
+This includes dilation and refraction, as needed.

-- 27. Routine vision examinations from an optometrist or ophthalmologist payable as preventive care services in the DSGHP Benefits Chart (one exam each plan year for covered persons eighteen (18) years old and younger; one exam every two(2) years for covered persons nineteen (19) years old and older.)
-This includes dilation and refraction, as needed. - 28.
-Radiation therapy, including high-dose radiotherapy in connection with autologous bone marrow transplantation, stem cell rescue, or other hematopoietic support procedures for treatment of acute leukemia in remission, resistant non-Hodgkin's lymphoma, Hodgkin's disease, neuroblastoma, Ewing's sarcoma, multiple myeloma (after induction therapy), and non-inflammatory stage II breast cancer with ten (10) or more positive nodes and negative bone marrow, but only when the individual qualifies as a candidate for the procedure under the health and age standards generally accepted by the national medical professional community. - Other courses of treatment involving high-dose chemotherapy and autologous bone marrow transplantation, stem cell rescue, or other hematopoietic support procedures for any symptom, disease, or condition are not covered. - 29.
+- 28. Radiation therapy, including high-dose radiotherapy in connection with autologous bone marrow transplantation, stem cell rescue, or other hematopoietic support procedures for treatment of acute leukemia in remission, resistant non-Hodgkin's lymphoma, Hodgkin's disease, neuroblastoma, Ewing's sarcoma, multiple myeloma (after induction therapy), and non-inflammatory stage II breast cancer with ten (10) or more positive nodes and negative bone marrow, but only when the individual qualifies as a candidate for the procedure under the health and age standards generally accepted by the national medical professional community. - Other courses of treatment involving high-dose chemotherapy and autologous bone marrow transplantation, stem cell rescue, or other hematopoietic support procedures for any symptom, disease, or condition are not covered. - 29.
 Second and/or Third surgical opinions. - 30.
 Speech therapy from a qualified practitioner to restore speech loss due to an illness, injury, or surgical procedure, or for habilitative therapy. - 31.
-Termination of pregnancy. - 32.
-Titers when medically necessary, or for routine testing of the following only: - Hepatitis B - Mumps - Rubella (German Measles) - Rubeola (Measles) - Varicella-Zoster (Chicken Pox/Shingles) - 33.
-Treatment of complications arising from any non-covered surgery or procedure. - 34.
-Treatment of diabetes including diabetic education. - 35.
+Telemedicine - 32.
+Termination of pregnancy therapeutic or elective. - 33.
+Titers when medically necessary, or for routine testing of the following only: - Hepatitis B - Mumps - Rubella (German Measles) - Rubeola (Measles) - Varicella-Zoster (Chicken Pox/Shingles) - 34.
+Treatment of complications arising from any non-covered surgery or procedure. - 35.
+Treatment of diabetes including diabetic education. - 36.
 Treatment of sleep disorders and sleep studies.
-(Referral needed in the Hanover NH area)
+(Referral needed in the Hanover NH area) - 37.
+Treatment for long-term antibiotic therapy for tick-borne illness when determined to be medically necessary and ordered by a licensed infectious dsease physician.